The Fourth-Moment Theorem on Hilbert Spaces: Preliminaries

 The \emph{Stein operator} associated with $\gamma_Z$ acts on sufficiently smooth functions $f: V \to \RR$ as

 where $D_\HH f(x)$ and $\Delta_\HH f(x) = \tr_\HH(D_\HH^2 f(x))$ were introduced in Section \ref{se:Fre-Gross}.
-For a fixed operator $h$, the Stein operator gives rise to the so-called \textit{Stein equation} corresponding to $h$, namely the operator $f_h: V \to \RR$ that solves the following equation
+For a fixed function $h$, the Stein operator gives rise to the so-called \textit{Stein equation} corresponding to $h$, namely the function $f_h: V \to \RR$ that solves the following equation

 When $h \in \Lip_b^1(V)$, existence and uniqueness of the solution $f_h$ to the Stein equation was proved by Shih \cite{shih2011stein}.

 In particular, \cite{shih2011stein} proved that the Stein solution admits the representation